infusionsoft/keap-sdk/sdks/v2/java/docs/EmailApi.md

 | **403** | Forbidden |  -  |
 | **500** | Internal Server Error |  -  |

-## sendEmailTemplateUsingPOSTWithHttpInfo
+## sendEmailWithHttpInfo

-> ApiResponse<Void> sendEmailTemplateUsingPOST sendEmailTemplateUsingPOSTWithHttpInfo(emailSendTemplateRequest)
+> ApiResponse<Void> sendEmail sendEmailWithHttpInfo(emailSendRequest)

-Send an email based on a template
+Send an Email

-Send an email based on a template
+Sends an Email to a list of Contacts

 ### Example